 Note that it is important to use a well-calibrated flow controller to have a good idea about the flow you are draining from the loop.
 The one I use the most has an almost linear characteristic, with approximately 3 liters per minute per turn and 30 liters per minute maximum flow.
 All I have to do is count the turns and multiply them by three lpm.

-This technique also allows you to evaluate roughly, when needed, the maximum amount of added leakage a given pump system can take, as you can easily detect the moment when the charge pressure starts to drop.
-Or, if you know the charge pump flow, you can estimate the pump's internal leakage, again by noticing the exact "stolen" flow-rate at the moment when charge pressure drops, and subtracting it from the charge pump flow.
+The ability to precisely control the amount of oil that you are "stealing" from the loop allows you to evaluate the maximum amount of added leakage a given pump system can take because you can easily detect the moment when the charge pressure starts to drop.
+Or, if you know the charge pump flow, you can estimate the pump's internal leakage, again by noticing the exact "stolen" flow rate at the moment when the charge pressure drops, and subtracting it from the charge pump flow.
 If you don't know the charge pump flow, you can roughly measure it by reading the "leak" flow when the charge pressure drops, with the main pump at zero displacement.
-If you know the rpms, you can estimate the charge pump size, the list goes on...
+If you know the rpm, you can estimate the charge pump size, the list goes on...
 This is why using a flow regulator is better than using a flushing relief valve.

 Here's another closed-loop pump field test I did.
 It was an old A4V250, working at 350 bar and a thousand-plus rpm.
 I used my trusty 30-liter flow regulator for the "loop-oil-stealing" (open all the way).
 You can see how small the test loop is, and yet I was able to test the pump and adjust both of the the pressure relieves and the cut-off without ever stopping, and the temperature in the loop never rose over 70 Cº!

 This technique is easy to apply and doesn't require much investment.
 It enhances the test and facilitates pump adjustments.
 If you didn't know about it - feel free to tuck it under your "test" belt!